dotstrap/legacy-dotstrap/README.md

 - list config files when running `ds list <some repo>`
 - add a mechanism to define what config files to load and where to put them, possibly through a YAML (or similar) config file at root of repo or via shell environment variables
+- add a mechanism to specify loadorder of paths (the order in which the repo config files are added to dotstrap's config file) so that, for example, path.{sh,zsh,fish} is loaded first so that it can set up your path before anything else

 ### Copyright